PiggyAwesome/useless/README.md

-Yo mamma so fat it aint funny
+Yo mamma so fat when she fell no one laughed but the ground started cracking up